-Hidden City Philadelphia grew out of a childhood interest in exploring and imagining the possibility of place through exploring old estates, houses, and industrial buildings.
+Hidden City Philadelphia grew out of a childhood interest in exploring old estates, houses, and industrial buildings.

 Founder Thaddeus Squire grew up on City Line Avenue, on the border between the former grandeur of Philadelphia’s Overbrook section and the current wealth of its Western suburbs, the Main Line.
 He spent his youth wandering through the remnants of the city’s industrial past, occasionally committing small acts of vigilante preservation, and wondering what the future might hold for these sites.